cloudy-astrophysics/bug-tracker-migration-test/README.md

   * It looks like all the assignees will get notifications about their Issues when they are imported to GitHub, so I have made a separate config file `map-all-to-will.yaml` that maps all the Trac users to me (will-henney).
 I will use this during the testing stages, and then swap in the real mapping for the final migration.
       * *Update*: Now that I have checked more carefully, it seems that there are no notifications, which is good
       * It is using the "new" issue import API, described at <https://gist.github.com/jonmagic/5282384165e0f86ef105>
+      * On the other hand, although each issue and comment is annotated with the name of who wrote it, they all appear to have been created with the account that did the migration (currently me)
+      * So, maybe it would be better to make a separate github account called `cloudy-migration-bot` or similar.

 ### Stage 2 – create issues on github ###
   * This is handled by `Migrator.migrate_tickets()`